 PROGRAMS OF THE BOY SCOUTS OF AMERICA

-- Cub Scouting is a family and home-centered program for boys and girls who are in kindergarten through fourth grade.
+- Cub Scouting is a family and home-centered program for boys and girls who are in kindergarten through fifth grade.

 - Scouts BSA is for boys and girls ages 11-18 and is designed to achieve BSA objectives through a vigorous outdoor program and peer group leadership with adult counsel.
 The Motto, "Be Prepared" is recognized worldwide.

 - Exploring is for young men and women, ages 14-20, that provides real opportunities to explore career choices and other vocational opportunities.
 This is accomplished in association with business and community partners as well as local school systems.